ipsemel/ipsemel/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a project who i named "GMSCC"
+- 🔭 I’m currently working on a project named "GMSCC"
 - 🌱 I’m currently learning c++
 - 👯 I’m looking to collaborate: yes
 - 🤔 I’m looking for help with chinnesse x76 pc gamer bulding